mtlynch/mtlynch.io/_posts/2017-06-27-greenpithumb.md

 ## Water distribution

-The other Raspberry Pi gardening projects don't talk about how they spread the water over the soil, which is a shame because we still haven't figured it out.
+The other Raspberry Pi gardening projects don't talk about how they spread water over the soil, which is a shame because we still haven't figured it out.

-The first time we pumped water into our planter, the tube directed a small jet of water into one spot, completely soaking that area but leaving the rest of the soil dry.
+The first time we pumped water into our planter, the tube directed a small stream into one spot, completely soaking that area but leaving the rest of the soil dry.
 We considered coiling the rubber tubing around the inner wall of the planter and poking holes in the tube, but we weren't sure if this would get enough water to the center part of the soil.
 We tried using a showerhead, but couldn't figure out how to fasten it water-tight to the tubing and still control the stream's direction.

 We ultimately settled on "spray and pray."
 It was a solution borne out of looking around my apartment and randomly grabbing things that might solve our problem.
 We cut a finger off of [a small kitchen glove](http://amzn.to/2rQVES9), fastened it to the water tube with a tightly doubled rubber band, and made lots of holes in the glove using a sewing needle and nail clippers.

-We turned on the pump, and  the severed finger of the glove shot off the tubing, spraying water all over my apartment's wall.
-We reattached everything, but this time, stuck a safety pin through the water tube just in front of the rubber bands so that they couldn't slide forward.
+We turned on the pump, and  the severed finger of the glove immediately shot off the tubing, spraying water all over my apartment's wall.
+We reattached everything, but this time, stuck a safety pin just in front of the rubber bands so that they couldn't slide forward.

 {% capture fig_img_a %}
 [![Water sprayer (front)](/images/2017-06-27-greenpithumb/sprayer-front.jpg)](/images/2017-06-27-greenpithumb/sprayer-front.jpg)